 Awaken your heart

-Integrating these five aspects of love into your life may be a tall order and long-term process.
+Integrating and embodying these five aspects of love into your life may be a tall order and long-term process.
 Achieving the sixth aspect of love, perfect love, and ultimately the seventh, selfless love, may be the end reward.
 Ask yourself what you truly want in your life.
 Reflect on how life and your relationships might be when more of these aspects are embodied.
 If you want to awaken your heart to these aspects and bring them into your relationships, you might find David Richo’s book How to Be an Adult in Relationships: The Five Keys to Mindful Relationships enlightening.

 If you would like some help in integrating these five aspects into your life, contact me and let’s explore ways we might work together.